 The Technology Salon attendance is capped at 30 people to make sure each participant has the opportunity to speak and share their experience.
-This cap also encourages pre-registration and subsequent attendance.
-Last but not least, it allows for quality pre-and post-event networking by participants.
+Participation is in-person only – no open conference lines to distract or deter sharing – with quality pre-and post-event networking to deepen professional connections.

 - Confidentiality of opinions:

 The Technology Salon employs the Chatham House Rule – what is said in its discussions can only be attributed to the Salon itself, not to any specific participant.
 At the same time, the Salon is not recorded nor the discussion transmitted outside its meeting place.
 These precautions allow participants to speak their opinions freely, thoughts that would not be shared if participants worried about attribution or out-of-context quoting.